sy2002/zxuno4mega65/README.md

 Original website: https://zxuno.speccy.org/index_e.shtml

-MEGA65 port done by sy2002 in 2020 and licensed under GPL v3
+MEGA65 port done by sy2002 in 2020 and licensed under GPL v3, see AUTHORS for more details

 Special thanks to Paul, Deft, Miguel, Andrew

-README.md work-in progress
+README.md is just a stub and work-in progress

 ### Keyboard mapping